dbmdz/flusswerk/README.md

 ## Requirements

 Required libraries are Jackson and RabbitMQ Java API, the minimal Java version is 8 (will move to 9 in a few months).
-The workflow engine itself will *never require Spring*, but there might be examples how to integrate the engine in a Spring Boot Application.
+The Flusswerk engine itself *never require Spring*, but there are examples how to integrate the engine in a Spring Boot Application.

 ## Basic setup